davidkmg1996/Generated-UMLs/README.md

 ![sc](https://github.com/user-attachments/assets/e05b7b71-b344-4643-9c2c-6bea8b4ff7b3)

-Each project should be based on the UML given for each prompt, but should not be expected to match the diagram exactly
+Each project should be based on the UML given for each prompt, but should not be expected to match the diagram exactly.

+Purpose:
+Increase versatility by expanding exposure to unfamiliiar APIs and lesser used languages